archanakalburgi/Image_Search_OpenAI_Clip/Readme.md

    - [x] Image feature extraction - done
    - [x] Image search is it any good? - Good, as far as we have a good amount of images indexed
 - [x] Back End - (Using flask)
-   - [x] API to search - Building a react app would be nice, but time-consuming.
-Consuming.
-So using Flask Views
+   - [x] API to search - Building a react app would be nice, but time-consuming.So using Flask Views
    - [x] API to upload image for search - Done
    - [X] API to add images to repo(may be) - Images can be uploaded by the user to index.
 But index is batch based, would need be done by the user.
 In future we can add a airflow job to run every hour to keep the index updated.
 - [x] Front End - (Using boot strap)